MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-security-get-started.md

 [Row-Level Security](../relational-databases/security/row-level-security.md) enables you to restrict access to rows in a database based on the user executing a query.
 This feature is useful for scenarios like ensuring that customers can only access their own data or that workers can only access data that is pertinent to their department.

-The steps below walk through setting up two Users with different row-level access to the `Sales.SalesOrderHeader` table.
+The following steps walk through setting up two Users with different row-level access to the `Sales.SalesOrderHeader` table.

 Create two user accounts to test the row level security: